Fire Safety

 Fire is fast and in less than 30 seconds a small flame could turn into a major house fire, putting you, your family and neighbours at risk.

-As your landlord we want to ensure you are aware of the fire safety instructions for your home in line with the Fire Safety (England) Regulations 2022.
+As a responsible landlord, we want to ensure you are aware of the fire safety instructions for your home, including information on your flat entrance fire door, communal fire doors and the evacuation strategy for your building, in line with the Fire Safety (England) Regulations 2022.

 Fire Action Notices can be found within the communal areas of your building, normally in main entrances, exits, staircases and by lifts.
-These notices provide specific information on the action to take if a fire occurs in your building and how to report it – please familiarise yourself with the information regarding your building’s specific procedures.
+These notices provide specific information on the action to in the event of a fire and how to report it – please familiarise yourself with the information regarding your building’s specific procedures.

 Steps to take if there is a fire